 If you are a first-timer, just put Rakı first and then add the water.
 The ratio of the Rakı depends on the drinker.
-Some love to drink it ‘Sek’ / ‘Sec’ (French word to express ‘dry’ or ‘without water’) with ice, but the best and the common ratio is 50% Rakı and 50% water and leaving a finger thickness space at the top of the glass for adding the ice.
+Some love to drink Sek/Sec (a French word to express dry or without water) with ice, but the best and the most common ratio is 50% Rakı and 50% water and leaving a finger thickness space at the top of the glass for adding the ice.
 One small tip; always drink it cold with or without ice but cold.

 Where to drink Rakı?

-If you stop by in Turkey for business or vacation, do not leave the country without trying this magnificent alcoholic beverage.
-It is a must-have drink between the foreigners once they come to Turkey.
-If you try and like it, it will be very easy for you to source it in your country because Turkey is exporting this alcoholic beverage to the seven continents of the world.
+If you visit Turkey for business or vacation, do not leave the country without trying this magnificent alcoholic beverage.
+It is a must-have drink among foreigners once they come to Turkey.
+If you try and like it, it will be very easy for you to source it in your country because Turkey is exporting Rakı to the seven continents of the world.

-It is impossible to write everything about this special alcoholic drink in a blog post but I tried my best to explain the basics and the importance of drinking Rakı in Turkish culture.
+It is impossible to write everything about this special alcoholic drink in one blog post but I tried my best to explain the basics and the importance of drinking Rakı in Turkish culture.

 ŞEREFE.
 (Cheers in English).